 Confirm enable SSL

 You will be prompted to begin the provisioning process.
 SSL provisioning requires the generation of a certificate as well as verification of domain ownership.
-If you are ready to begin the provisioning process, click Enable SSL.
+If you are ready to begin the provisioning process, click Yes.

 Return to Domain Manager

 You will receive an email letting you know that a CNAME has been created for your domain.
 Once you receive this email and validate your domain if necessary (see note below), navigate back to Domain Manager.
 Click Update CNAME next to your domain to move forward in this process.